shutter-network/shutter-dao-claiming-app-data/README.md

 Exporter will place generated files under `{output_directory}/{chain_id}`

+### Output files
+For each address an allocation file is created `{address}.json`.
+These files contain the merkle proof and all relevant data to redeem the tokens into the vesting pool contract at a later point in time.

+Additionally, the file `root.txt` is created containing the merkle root.
+Take this value and configure the respective parameter upon DAO deployment.

+All files are located under `{output_directory}/{chain_id}`.

 # Contribute
 You can contribute to this repo by creating a Pull Request or an issue.
 Please follow the default template set for the Pull Requests.